Screenplay Editing @ $2.30 Per Page

 We can help you edit your feature film scripts and TV series pilot scripts to tighten up your stories.
 Our clients include producers who have their own production companies as well as those who have produced films starring A-list actors.
 So, let us do a nip and tuck on your script.
 Our editor will trim the fluff from your script, taking out any superfluous narratives and confusing dialogue to make your story more focused.
 Producers will like this because they don't want their production budgets to be inflated by shooting unneeded scenes on the set.
 They don't want to reach the "golden hours" on the set.

 What is Editing for Continuity?
-If a character is introduced as John, but his name inexplicably changes to Johnny or some random name in the next scene, we will correct it.
-Similarly, if a character's home is introduced in the story as a house, and the screenwriter refers to it as an apartment in the script for no reason, we will correct that for you as well.
-Your script will be in better shape after it gets through editing with us.
+If a character's home is written in the scene heading and scene description as a house, and the screenwriter later refers to it as an apartment by mistake, we will correct that for you as well.

 Our script editing price is based on scripts that demonstrate a good grasp of the English sentence structure and industry script format.
 Poorly formatted scripts and/or scripts with excessive grammar and spelling errors will require additional charges -- if you want us to correct them.

 How to Submit Your Script After Placing Your Order: Scripts received after 6 p.m.
 (Pacific Standard Time) will be scheduled for editing the next business day.
 Email your script to email@example.com as we do not accept paper scripts.

 If you need expedited screenplay editing service, please email your script as the file type of your screenwriting software to firstname.lastname@example.org and let us know your desired turnaround time.
 If we can do expedited editing, we will email you a price quote and arrange for you to place your order via e-invoicing.